-As trustees we acknowledge we have overall responsibility for ensuring that Ickford Learning Trust has an effective and appropriate system of control, financial and otherwise.
+Trustees acknowledge overall responsibility for ensuring that Ickford Learning Trust has an effective and appropriate system of control, financial and otherwise.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.

-As trustees, we have reviewed and taken account of the guidance in DfE's Governance Handbook and competency framework for governance.
+Trustees review and take account of the guidance in DfE's Governance Handbook and competency framework for governance.

-The board of trustees has delegated the day-to-day responsibility to John Ronane as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between lckford Learning Trust and the Secretary of State for Education.
-They are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.
+The Board of Trustees has delegated the day-to-day responsibility to John Ronane as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between lckford Learning Trust and the Secretary of State for Education.
+They are also responsible for reporting to the Board of Trustees any material weaknesses or breakdowns in internal control.